Everest Base Camp Trek 2025

 If Everest isn’t really your thing … but you would like to come on a trek in The Everest region then this 2½ week itinerary could well be right up your street.

-This is an itinerary that is refined from my 25 years of trekking in the Everest region, Most of the days are reasonably short (3-5 hours worth of trekking) so that maximum enjoyment can be attained whilst making sure that people aren’t over exerting.
+This is an itinerary that is refined from my 25 years’ of trekking in the Everest region.
+Most of the days are reasonably short (3-5 hours worth of trekking) so that maximum enjoyment can be attained whilst making sure that people aren’t over exerting.
 It’s also carefully calibrated to ensure that you stand every chance of successfully acclimatising.
-Additionally by using a helicopter from Pangboche to return to Kathmandu we can spend more time trekking in The Everest whilst also avoiding any delays leaving Lukla.
+Additionally by using a helicopter from Pangboche to return to Kathmandu we can spend more time trekking in The Everest region whilst also avoiding any delays leaving Lukla.

-Not only that it provides one of the best itineraries in The Khumbu.
+Not only that, it provides one of the best itineraries in The Khumbu.

 No previous experience is required … walking is a transferable skill.
 If you have hiked in The Lakes (or anywhere in the UK for that matter) then you can hike in Nepal.
 Indeed the trails are better than most mountainous areas in the UK.